qbic-pipelines/root-tissue-analysis/README.md

 #### Output

 * Brightfield and ratiomeric images with segmentation masks.
 Both in `.tiff` and `.npy` formats, and integrated as channels within OME-TIFF image files (`.ome.tif` format)
+* Uncertainty and interpretability maps in `.ome.tif` format
 * Average ratio table in `.tsv` format
 * Pipeline report in HTML format